CiscoDevNet/intersight-ansible/README.md

 ## Use Cases

 Authentication with the Intersight API requires the use of API keys that should be generated within the Intersight UI.
-See (https://intersight.com/help) or (https://communities.cisco.com/docs/DOC-76947) for more information on generating and using API keys.
+See [Intersight help center](https://intersight.com/help) or the [Cisco Intersight API Overview](https://communities.cisco.com/docs/DOC-76947) for more information on generating and using API keys.
-If you do not have an Intersight account, Cisco's dCloud provides an Intersight demo that you can use: https://dcloud2-rtp.cisco.com/content/instantdemo/cisco-intersight-infrastructure-services.
+If you do not have an Intersight account, Cisco's dCloud provides an Intersight demo that you can use: [this link](https://dcloud2-rtp.cisco.com/content/instantdemo/cisco-intersight-infrastructure-services).
 Minimal setup is required in playbooks or variables to access the API.
 By default modules use an api_uri for Intersight's US instance `https://intersight.com/api/v1`.
 If you need to use Intersight's EU instance you'll need to set `api_uri: https://eu-central-1.intersight.com/api/v1`.
 Here's an example playbook with other required API parameters:
 ```
 ---